gargsid/Offer-Search-Engine/writeup.md

 For the category table, for each product category, we have a higher level category of the product. **Since the higher level categories are abstract, we do not consider the table in this project**.

+### Problem Statement
-**Problem Statement**: Users can make natural language query about product category, brand or retailer to get offer on those products.
+Users can make natural language query about product category, brand or retailer to get offer on those products.

-**Solution Overview**
+### Solution Overview

 We have used entity linking, LLM powered semantic search and vector stores to create an end-to-end pipeline for supporting natural langauge queries.